Star Trek: Picard gives you a Borg 'like you've never seen,' showrunner says

 Warning: Minor spoilers below.

 Khan.
 Gul Dukat.
 The Klingons.
-The Star Trek universe isn't lacking for villains, but none are more terrifying and compelling than the Borg, human-machine hybrids that are part of a collective whose sole purpose is to expand and assimilate, with no other real goal.
+The Star Trek universe isn't lacking for villains, but none are more terrifying and compelling than the Borg, human-machine hybrids that are part of a collective whose sole purpose is to expand and assimilate.
 You can't reason with them or forge an alliance.
 You can only hope to survive and escape the encounter.

 But in Star Trek: Picard, we may see a different side to the classic big bad Borg -- one in which they may not be so bad at all.